smartintruesdell/sb-lua_plugin_lib/README.md

 - `items/active/weapons/weapon.lua`
 - `monsters/monster.lua`
+- `stats/player_primary.lua`

 With more to be added as needed!

+These updates do more than just call the PluginLoader: They also non-destructively refactor the vanilla modules into individual functions to make writing your plugins easier.

+For example, in `player_primary.lua`, you don't necessarily have to write your plugin to wrap the entire `applyDamageRequest(damageRequest)` method.
+Instead, you can just wrap `applyDamageRequest_apply_knockback(damageRequest)` subroutine to make your mod that dramatically exaggerates knockback force.

 ## I need a vanilla script to support patching, what can I do?